 However, individual users respond differently to the same quantity, depending on:

-• Tolerance: A person used to consuming illegal drugs, not necessarily cocaine, would have typically built a higher tolerance.
-As such, people who have never consumed drugs are likelier to overdose from an 8 ball of coke.
+- Tolerance: A person who has consumed a substance before, such as cocaine, will typically have built a higher tolerance.
+As such, people who have never consumed drugs are more likely to overdose on an 8 ball of coke.

-Remember: Call for medical assistance immediately after noticing these symptoms.
+Remember: Call for medical assistance immediately after noticing these symptoms or if you or anyone you know is struggling with cocaine addiction.

 The cost of cocaine abuse

-However, specialized cocaine addiction treatments help overcome addiction and begin the road to recovery.
+However, specialized cocaine addiction treatments are proven to help people overcome addiction and begin the road to recovery.